Monmouth County, New Jersey: Public transportation

-Numerous NJ Transit buses crisscross and deliver hundreds of passengers each day to northern New Jersey and New York's Port Authority Bus Terminal in Midtown Manhattan as well as the 317 bus line going into Philadelphia.
-Many hundreds more each day travel on NJ Transit Rail Operations' North Jersey Coast Line, which serves Penn Station in New York City, and passes through Middlesex County, entering Monmouth County at Matawan, with 14 stations covering the length of the county, connecting the New York region to Atlantic Ocean shore communities.
+Numerous NJ Transit buses crisscross and deliver hundreds of passengers each day to northern New Jersey and New York City's Port Authority Bus Terminal in Midtown Manhattan.
+Many hundreds more each day travel on NJ Transit's North Jersey Coast Line, which serves Penn Station in New York City and passes through Middlesex County, entering Monmouth County at Matawan, with 14 stations covering the length of the county, connecting the New York region to Atlantic Ocean shore communities.